mc-imperial/gpuverify/Documentation/basic_usage.rst

   unsoundness.

 In verify mode, any defects reported by GPUVerify are **possible** defects.
-If the kernel contains loops or multiple (non-inlined) procedures there is a high chance that they may be *false positives* arising due to limitations of the tool's invariant and contract inference procedures.
+If the kernel contains loops there is a high chance that they may be *false positives* arising due to limitations of the tool's invariant inference procedures.

+A similar issue as with loop invariants should not arise when multiple (non-inlined) procedures are present; procedures are automatically inlined.
+This does mean that the tool will report an error when multual recursive procedures are present.
+To verify multual recursive procedures, disable automatic inlining with the ``--no-inline`` flag.
+Observe that this will increase the chance of *false positives* arising due to limitations of the tool's contract inference procedures.

 Findbugs mode
 -------------